quacksouls/aurora/doc/deep-dark-well.md

     turns.
 In a later area of the game, a member would join your party who has a similar skill.
 Conserve the Quicken Elixir as much as possible, only using it during desperate situations against a boss.
--   Firefly Elixir x 2.
+-   Firefly Elixir x 2
--   HP Stardust.
+-   HP Stardust
--   Magic Stardust.
+-   Magic Stardust
--   Rough Emerald x 3.
+-   Rough Emerald x 3
--   Tumbled Emerald.
+-   Tumbled Emerald
--   Rough Ruby x 4.
+-   Rough Ruby x 4
--   Rough Sapphire x 4.
+-   Rough Sapphire x 4

 An enemy you should be wary of is the gargoyle.
 This enemy has the skill Stony Stare that can temporarily paralyze an affected party member.
 The effect lasts